Home

 • Snacking on high calorie, high sugar, high fat, low dietary fiber, high salt foods and drinks- soft drinks, candies, desserts, chocolate bars, crisps- from vending machines and fast food restaurants that have very little or no nutritional value.

 • Being constantly targeted by fast-food chains and avoiding home-cooked meals.
-Although eating fast foods occasionally is OK, consumption on a daily and regular basis is very damaging for children's health and contributes to weight gain and childhood obesity.
+Although eating fast foods occasionally is OK, consumption on a daily and regular basis is very damaging to children’s health and contributes to weight gain and childhood obesity.

 • The variety in the junk food market, very creative and effective marketing techniques of fast food giants and junk food manufacturers.